code-distortion/adapt/README.md

 As [mentioned above](#re-using-databases-within-a-test-run), tests are run inside transactions that are rolled-back afterwards - leaving the database in a clean state which can be reused.
 If this transaction is committed, the database would need to be rebuilt.

-If your *own code* uses transactions as well, this will cause the wrapper transaction to be committed.
+If your *own code* uses transactions as well, this will cause the wrapper-transaction to be committed.
 It can also happen unintentionally (e.g. when truncating or altering a MySQL table).

 Adapt detects when this happens and throws an `AdaptTransactionException` to let you know which test caused it.